jairocgr/datashot/README.md

 ## Installing

-Install Datashot via composer as a regular package:
+Install as a regular package via composer:

     composer require jairocgr/datashot

 ## Usage

-After requiring Datashot via composer, you can call it as a php command line
+After requiring **Datashot**, you can call it as a php command line tool:
-tool:

     php vendor/bin/snapper --help

-To take a database snapshot, you should call:
+To take a database snapshot, just call it:

     php vendor/bin/datashot --specs default

-Datashot will look for a file `datashot.config.php` at the current directory and search for the `default` configuration array inside it:
+**Datashot** will look for a file named `datashot.config.php` at the current directory and search for the `default` configuration array inside it:

 ```php
 return [